Bullpen Bulletins: Origins, 1965–1972

 The tone of "Bullpen Bulletins" was inspired by a series of boys' adventure books Lee read as a child.
 Penned by Leo Edwards, the end of each Jerry Todd book had the unusual feature of printed letters from readers and the author's warm, informal responses to them.
 As Lee said in a 1992 interview: "I don't know if I consciously remembered those books when I set out to do the Bullpen page years later, or if I was unconsciously influenced and only afterwards realized where I got the idea from.
 I do know that talking to the readers informally and indirectly seemed like the natural thing to do".

 What became "Bullpen Bulletins" started out as part of the letters section of Marvel's flagship title Fantastic Four.
 This two-page section often concluded with a "Special Announcements Section" where Lee responded to general letters and promoted other Marvel titles.
 "The Mighty Marvel Checklist" appeared for the first time — embedded in the Special Announcements Section — in Fantastic Four #33 (Dec.
 1964).

 A separate "The Merry Marvel Bullpen Page" appeared in comics cover-dated July and August 1965, but the checklist and special announcements were still on the letters pages.
-Finally, the first stand-alone "Marvel Bullpen Bulletins" page, complete with checklist and special announcements, debuted in the issue's cover-dated December 1965.
+Finally, the first stand-alone "Marvel Bullpen Bulletins" page, complete with checklist and special announcements, debuted in the issues cover-dated December 1965.

 For many years, starting around this time, each edition of "Bullpen Bulletins" included an alliterative subtitle.
 The first one read "More mirthful, monumental, mind-staggering memoranda from your Marvel madmen!"
 Other memorable subtitles include "A Profound Potpourri of Perplexing Pronouncements and Preposterous Philosophy, all Portending Practically Nothing!", and "A Riotous Roundup of Ridiculous Rumors and Rabelaisian Reports".
 Editor Archie Goodwin eliminated the alliterative subtitle with "Zounds!
 A Zealful Zetetic of Zestful Zanies to Zap the Zeitgeist", which ran in Marvel Comics cover-dated June 1977.

 "Stan's Soapbox" first appeared in the "Marvel Bullpen Bulletins" of June 1967.
 Later on, when filling in for Lee in the space that was originally slotted for "Stan's Soapbox", Thomas's column would be titled "Roy's Rostrum".

 Post-Lee: Roy Thomas through Archie Goodwin, 1972–1978

-With Stan Lee's stepping down as editor-in-chief in 1972, "Marvel Bullpen Bulletins" was put together (with the exception of "Stan's Soapbox", which Lee continued to write on a regular basis) by his successors, including Roy Thomas (1972–1974), Archie Goodwin (1976–1978), and Jim Shooter (1978–1987).
+After Stan Lee stepped down as editor-in-chief in 1972, "Marvel Bullpen Bulletins" was put together (with the exception of "Stan's Soapbox", which Lee continued to write on a regular basis) by his successors, including Roy Thomas (1972–1974), Archie Goodwin (1976–1978), and Jim Shooter (1978–1987).

-By 1973, much of the space formally used in the "Bullpen Bulletins" page for inside info and Bullpen gossip had been taken over by the checklist and special announcements.
+By 1973, much of the space formerly used in the "Bullpen Bulletins" page for inside info and Bullpen gossip had been taken over by the checklist and special announcements.
 From at least 1974–1975, Marvel ran a "Bullpen Bonus Page", which hosted the checklist, fan page information, and announcements; freeing up the original "Bullpen Bulletins" page for the cherished "inside info" traditionally featured in that spot.
 For the most part during these years, however, the page retained the tone and flavor of when Lee edited it.